CHAIR – SUE KENNEDY

 There are eight novels in Cary’s Warriors of Vhast series, all signed to a publisher.
 Seven are already written.
 All of the shorter stories are set in the same world and add character background to the main characters or tell side stories that do not affect the main plot.
 A short story, or half a novella is released every month.

 SECRETARY – KATE EAGLES

-I’m originally from country NSW, growing up on a sheep property.
-I spent about 20 years as a print journalist, working mostly on country newspapers.
-I followed that with a brief stint in public relations, promoting Brisbane and environs, then the Brisbane Royal Show as a media liaison officer.
-I went to University later in life, getting my Bachelor of Arts (2013) then a Master of Professional Practice (Creative Writing) at the University of the Sunshine Coast, near Brisbane (2017).
-I am currently doing English Honours part-time at UTAS.
-After coming to Tassie for many years (starting in the ’80s) as a visitor, I arrived in February to live here as a resident.
-My main interests are history and English.
-I am writing a book about my great-great-grandfather, a master mariner who arrived in Australia aboard his own ship in 1826.
-I’m excited to be a part of TWC’s new adventure.
+Kate was originally from country NSW, growing up on a sheep property.
+She spent about 20 years as a print journalist, working mostly on country newspapers.
+She followed that with a brief stint in public relations, promoting Brisbane and environs, then the Brisbane Royal Show as a media liaison officer.
+She went to University later in life, getting her Bachelor of Arts (2013) then a Master of Professional Practice (Creative Writing) at the University of the Sunshine Coast, near Brisbane (2017).
+Currently, she is doing English Honours part-time at UTAS.
+After coming to Tassie for many years (starting in the ’80s) as a visitor, Kate arrived in February to live here as a resident.
+Her main interests are History and English.
+She is writing a book about her great-great-grandfather, a master mariner who arrived in Australia aboard his own ship in 1826.
+She is excited to be a part of TWC’s new adventure.